 How Does the Window Replacement Grant Work?

 Weatherization programs work with other companion grants to provide the necessary aid to disadvantaged people.
-Additionally, the energy assistance programs reduce energy bills and save money for lower-income households.
+The energy assistance programs also reduce energy bills and save money for lower-income households.

 If your home is qualified for weatherization, you may get free window replacement, doors, and heating unit repairs, among other benefits.
 The purpose of this grant is to make every effort to,